Thai PM faces parliamentary grilling as protests persist | Politics

 - Thailand

+The political opposition accuses the former army chief and five of his cabinet ministers, including deputy prime minister and health minister Anutin Charnvirakul, of corruption, economic mismanagement, and of bungling the coronavirus response.
+Prayuth has weathered two previous censure motions and is expected to survive a no-confidence vote scheduled for Saturday, owing to his coalition's clear parliamentary majority.

-But the motion is unlikely to temper the anger of youth-led anti-government groups, which organized major rallies late last year that led to repeated standoffs and hundreds of arrests.
-Protests have returned this year with renewed support from Thais frustrated by lockdowns, record COVID-19 deaths, and a troubled vaccine rollout, who have threatened nationwide demonstrations while the opposition grills Prayuth in parliament.
+But the motion is unlikely to appease the youth-led anti-government groups that sought Prayuth's removal last year and have returned with renewed support from Thais angered by lockdowns, record COVID-19 deaths, and a haphazard vaccine rollout.
+Demonstrators have threatened nationwide protests while the opposition grills Prayuth in parliament.

-The protests against him, which are outlawed under current coronavirus restrictions, have gathered steam in recent weeks, despite frequent, at times violent clashes with police who have responded with tear gas, rubber bullets, and water cannon. ($1 = 32.3100 baht)
+The protests against him, which are outlawed under coronavirus restrictions, have gathered steam in recent weeks, despite frequent, at times violent clashes with police who have responded with tear gas, rubber bullets and water cannon.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)